Physics-Informed PointNets for Modeling Electromagnetic Scattering from All-Dielectric Metasurfaces with Inclined Nanopillars: Introduction

-Nonetheless, PINNs can incorporate observational data directly into the loss function, allowing for additional constraints in settings where data-driven regularization is necessary \cite{gopakumar_loss_2023}.
+In addition, PINNs can incorporate observational data directly into the loss function, allowing for additional constraints in settings where data-driven regularization is necessary~\cite{gopakumar_loss_2023}.
 This can be especially useful when sparse observational or experimental data is available, or when the underlying physics constraints are not exactly known.
-Despite these advantages, PINNs introduce their own set of challenges, such as slow convergence, difficulty in balancing different loss terms, and sensitivity to hyperparameter tuning \cite{wang_experts_2023, wang_understanding_2021}.
-Ultimately, while traditional numerical methods remain state-of-the-art for many well-posed Partial Differential Equation (PDE) problems, PINNs and related PIML techniques offer promising alternatives in complex real world scenarios \cite{tu_physics-informed_2023, nguyen_physics-informed_2024, cuomo_scientific_2022}.
+Despite these advantages, PINNs introduce their own set of challenges, such as slow convergence in training, difficulty in balancing different loss terms, and sensitivity to hyperparameter tuning~\cite{wang_experts_2023, wang_understanding_2021}.

-Early applications of PINNs in nano-optics have shown promise in solving inverse scattering problems involving interacting nanostructures \cite{chen_physics-informed_2020, deng2024application, Wang:24}, designing photonic devices \cite{kojima_inverse_2023}, and lithography mask simulations \cite{medvedev_3d_2024_1, medvedev_3d_2024,Medvedev:25}.
-However, many existing studies have relied on scalar approximations and grid-based methods that limit their ability to efficiently capture electromagnetic interactions on complex domains.
+Early applications of PINNs in nano-optics have shown promise in solving inverse scattering problems involving interacting nanostructures~\cite{10.1063/5.0071616, 10618982, Wang:24}, designing photonic devices~\cite{kojima_inverse_2023}, and lithography mask simulations~\cite{medvedev_3d_2024_1, medvedev_3d_2024,Medvedev:25}.
+However, many existing studies have relied on scalar approximations and mesh-based methods that limit their ability to efficiently capture electromagnetic interactions on complex domains.

-To overcome these limitations, we employed a PIPN framework.
-Unlike grid-based methods, PIPN frameworks use a point cloud representation of the domain, which enables efficient encoding of varying domain geometries.
-To the best of our knowledge, this is the first work that encodes spatially varying PDE parameters into the PIPN training framework.
+To overcome these limitations, we employed a Physics-Informed PointNet (PIPN) framework.
+Unlike mesh-based methods, PIPN frameworks use a point cloud representation of the domain, which enables efficient encoding of varying domain geometries.
+To the best of our knowledge, this is the first work that encodes spatially varying Partial Differential Equation (PDE) parameters into the PIPN training framework.
 Based on that, we can train NNs that learn the connection between the material properties of the metasurface and the corresponding electromagnetic response.
 This allows for subsequent fast inference on previously unseen domains.
-By extending the PIPN framework, we aim to develop a robust and scalable mesh-free method for predicting both near-field and far-field electromagnetic responses of nano-optical devices. \\
+By extending the PIPN framework, we aim to develop a robust and scalable mesh-free method for predicting both near-field and far-field electromagnetic responses of nano-optical devices.